 The following day we set off on a half-day tour of the Tigre and Parana River Delta.
 We were picked from our hotel, by our guide, in a minibus that drove us to the BA outskirts.
-On reaching the suburb of San Isidro, we had an hour to explore and shop around the Sunday Flea Market selling artwork, home décor items and bohemian style clothes and jewellery.
+On reaching the suburb of San Isidro, we had an hour to explore and shop around the Sunday Flea Market.
+Artisans were selling artwork, home décor items and bohemian style clothes and jewellery.

 If you’re looking for a relaxed holiday with a vibrant art scene, coupled with pulsating nightlife, tango, good food and wine and love football then Buenos Aires is your go-to place.

 Nearest Airports: Ministro Pistarini International Airport, known as Ezeiza International Airport is the nearest airport.
 There are no direct flights to B.A. so take a connection via UAE, Europe or U.S.